-- (a) No marihuana business is eligible to receive a permit unless at the time the application for the marihuana business operating permit is submitted, the location of the proposed business operation complies with the requirements set forth in the City zoning ordinances as required for the specific type of marihuana commercial business for which the permit is being sought. - (b) Mobile marihuana businesses and limited contact transaction operations are prohibited. - (c) A permittee shall not operate a marihuana business at any location in the City other than at the address provided in the application on file with the City Clerk.
+- (a) No marihuana business is eligible to receive a permit unless at the time the application for the marihuana business operating permit is submitted, the location of the proposed business operation complies with the requirements set forth in the City zoning ordinances as required for the specific type of marihuana commercial business for which the permit is being sought.
+No Adult-Use Marihuana Retailers shall be permitted outside of the Adult-Use Marihuana Business Overlay Districts, as set forth in the City zoning ordinance, as amended. - (b) Mobile marihuana businesses and limited contact transaction operations, except for curbside service in a designated area at a marihuana sales location in compliance with applicable Department-issued rules and the City zoning ordinance, are prohibited. - (c) A permittee shall not operate a marihuana business at any location in the City other than at the address provided in the application on file with the City Clerk.